bmbruno/sqlite-simply/README.md

-﻿# README
+﻿# SQLite Simply

 ## About

 _SQLite Simply_ provides a set of simple tools for interacting with a SQLite database using a database-first model.

+It's primary goal is to simplify the ceremony of writing ADO.NET code for queries, parameters, and commands.

-It consists of the following classes:
+_SQLite Simply_ consists of the following classes:

 * **SQLiteDatabase**: methods for connecting, querying, and executing SQL statements against a SQLite database
 * **SQLiteHelper**: methods for reading and converting C# datatypes to/from SQLite affinity types